Susceptibility of Continual Learning Against Adversarial Attacks: Methodology

 \section{Methodology}

+In this section, we present the methodology employed in our investigation of the vulnerabilities and susceptibility of state-of-the-art continual learning algorithms to adversarial attacks.
+Our study focuses on three primary aspects: the selection of continual learning algorithms, the choice of data sets for experimentation, the evaluation metrics employed, and the design of adversarial attacks.
+We discuss each of these aspects in detail.

-Despite considerable progress in continual learning, we believe that these state-of-the-art algorithms are prone to both catastrophic forgetting and adversarial attacks but that it is also possible to attack any previously learned task and misclassify it.
-We selected the top-performing algorithms in the respective scenarios of continual learning, see Tables \ref{table:task_il}, \ref{table:domain_il} and \ref{table:class_il} for details.
-Specifically, we consider three regularization-based algorithms, namely EWC \cite{ewc}, EWC online \cite{ewc} and SI \cite{si}, three replay-based experiments, namely Lwf \cite{lwf}, DGR \cite{dgr}, and DGR+Distill \cite{dgr}, and one hybrid based on reply and examplar methods, namely \cite{icarl}.
-As for the adversarial attacks, we chose three of the most well-known adversarial attacks: FGSM \cite{fgsm}, PGD \cite{pgd}, and CW \cite{cw}.
-We showed experimentally that each learned task of the continual learning methods is vulnerable to three adversarial attacks, i.e., FGSM \cite{fgsm}, PGD \cite{pgd}, and CW \cite{cw}.
+Despite notable advancements in continual learning, we posit that even state-of-the-art algorithms are susceptible to both catastrophic forgetting and adversarial attacks, which can result in the misclassification of previously learned tasks.
+To investigate these vulnerabilities comprehensively, we selected the top-performing algorithms in various continual learning scenarios.
+Specifically, we considered three regularization-based algorithms: Elastic Weight Consolidation (EWC) \cite{ewc}, EWC online \cite{ewc}, and Synaptic Intelligence (SI) \cite{si}.
+Additionally, we evaluated three replay-based methodologies: Learning without Forgetting (Lwf) \cite{lwf}, Deep Generative Replay (DGR) \cite{dgr}, and Deep Generative Replay with Distillation (DGR+Distill) \cite{dgr}.
+Furthermore, we included a hybrid approach that combines replay and exemplar methods, represented as iCarl \cite{icarl}.

+Regarding adversarial attacks, we opted to employ three prominent and widely recognized adversarial attack methods, namely, the Fast Gradient Sign Method (FGSM) \cite{fgsm}, Projected Gradient Descent (PGD) \cite{pgd}, and the Carlini-Wagner (CW) attack \cite{cw}.
+In our experimental investigations, we empirically demonstrated the vulnerability of each learned task within the context of continual learning methodologies to these three adversarial attacks, specifically, FGSM \cite{fgsm}, PGD \cite{pgd}, and CW \cite{cw}.